- Collaborators:Marcin Mostafa, Natalia Paszkowska, Jan Sukiennik, Maciej Kleszczewski, Wojciech Piwowarczyk, Anna Zawadzka

-From the architect.
+Text description provided by the architects.
 The final form of the Cultural Centre design was determined by two elements: the first, the situation and an urban context of the object, the second, its function defined by the programme.
 The existing, original cultural centre was also a source of inspiration, together with the adjacent ecological, educational farm and a survived country house at 7 Tarniny Street.
 The whole programme consists of two, interconnected buildings, however, each of them can function separately.

 The basic part of the project and the main entrance into the building are placed on -1 level, which is accessed by amphitheatrical staircase from the entrance square.
 This submerged basin functions as a stage during theatrical, open-air performances.
 Its warm, wooden flooring looks inviting as a place for playing and relaxing between various activities.
 At the same time it can be easily disassembled for the maintenance of rain collector passing beneath.